raspberrypilearning/anime-expressions-simplified/en/step_5.md

 Your starter project contains images to use in this project.

-Add the image called `love.png` to your webpage.
+Add the image called `love.png` to your web page.

 --- task ---
 Inside your new section, add an `<img>` tag to display an image.
 The `src` **attribute** gives the name of the image.